 A Unique Method of Live GPS Tracking

-Geotab uses a unique method of live GPS tracking called the curve based algorithm.
+Geotab GO uses a unique method of live GPS tracking called the curve based algorithm.

 What is the curve based algorithm?